-Here’s a great itinerary for spending a day in Montreal, one of Canada’s most colourful cities.
+Here’s a great itinerary for spending one day in Montreal, one of Canada’s most colourful cities.
 You’ll find restaurant suggestions, top sights, shopping and some choice bits of history.

 If you’re spending one day in Montreal, a good portion of that will be taken up eating.
 And when you’re considering where to eat, you need first to answer the Montreal dining question of the day: Can you order both the Bone Marrow with Coarse Salt and the Chicken Liver Paté with Pistachios at L’Express on Rue Saint-Denis and call it a well-rounded meal?

 Answer: Not unless you order a glass of red wine to go with it (or drink your husband’s, which is just as good).